-The competition will be held at the Simi Valley Iceoplex, 131 West Easy Street, Simi Valley, CA 93065.
-This is a two-rink facility.
-The ice surfaces are approximately 200' x 96' and 200' x 85', slightly rounded at the corners.
-The Olympic Size Rink (200'x96') will have an approximate performance size of 170' x 90' due to the showcase curtains installed for the event.
-(Please see Facility Use Plan.)
-Either arena may be used for events depending on the entries and at the discretion of the Chief Referee.
-The arenas have dressing rooms, a snack bar, pro shop and free parking.
+The competition will be held at Simi Valley Iceoplex, 131 West Easy Street, Simi Valley, CA 93065.
+The ice surface is approximately 200' x 96', slightly rounded at all corners.
+The Olympic size rink (200'x96') will have an approximate performance size of 170' x 90' due to the showcase curtains installed for the event.
+The rink has dressing rooms, a snack bar, pro shop, and free parking.
 There are restaurants within driving distance of the arena.
-Please see the map below for more information.